Simply Swipe: New Technology Knocks Down Global Barriers

-Our mission is to enhance the quality of life for all, and Mitsubishi Electric’s support for the United Nations’ Sustainable Development Goals (SDGs) underscores this commitment.
-The goal to reduce inequalities particularly resonated with Masato Hirai, a developer at the Mitsubishi Electric Integrated Design Center in Kamakura, when he met with an intern who was hard-of-hearing.
+Mitsubishi Electric’s mission is to enhance the quality of life for all, and support for the United Nations’ Sustainable Development Goals (SDGs) underscores this commitment.
+The goal to reduce inequalities particularly resonated with Masato Hirai, a developer at the Mitsubishi Electric Integrated Design Center in Kamakura, when he met with an intern who was hard of hearing.
 The challenges he faced in interacting with her gave him an idea for an app.
-"This project started from my desire to talk to her more, even though I didn’t know how to use sign language," Hirai said.
+"This project started from my desire to talk to her more, even though I didn’t know how to use sign language," he said.

 As leisure and business travel around the world increases, the app could also help break down language barriers thanks to software that translates text and enables illustrations.
 For example, a hotel concierge could give accurate directions to a guest by drawing a map and combining it with translated text that is inserted into the display by fingertip.